If you give the same rewards every year, then you will get the same results.

 Long Term Incentive Plan Design

 There are essentially four different types of long term incentive plans.

 - Appreciation-based means that the value of the employee’s award depends on how much the company’s value increases over time.
 These are common options or stock appreciation rights.

-- Stock-based means that after a certain amount of time, the employee receives shares in the company.
+- Stock-based means that after a certain amount of time, the employee receives stock in the company.

-- A performance-based award also means that the employee receives shares in the company, but it depends on their meeting certain goals, rather than time.
+- A performance-based award also means that the employee receives stock in the company, but it depends on their meeting certain goals, rather than time.